 I learned a lot about being intentional about margins in my career as an air traffic controller and continue to use this knowledge today as a private pilot.
 The physical safety of those in your charge is the first tenant of air traffic control: the Safe, Orderly, Efficient flow of air traffic.

 Safe means that the prescribed margins defined by specific separation standards, are maintained at all times.
 These margins are defined by laws rooted in basic physics, which, no matter how hard we try don’t budge one bit when fooled with or ignored!
 These margins of safety are there to allow for those pesky unknown or unexpected variables called surprises.
-The curveballs which come when there are a lot of moving parts.
+The curveballs come when there are a lot of moving parts.
 It’s a great metaphor for life.

 In air traffic, the margins are set so that should there be some erosion or infringement of a particular standard, warning alarms sound, literally.
 Those involved are pulled off of duty and an investigation is undertaken.
 It is awkward for the controllers, even embarrassing (if they would admit it) but most of the time the pilots and passengers involved are not even aware of this flurry of margin examination activity.